LumKitty/LIVnyan/README.md

 * Copy VNyan-LIV.dll into the VNyan\Items\Assemblies folder
 * Copy LIV_VNyan.dll into C:\Users\\\<you>\Documents\LIV\Plugins\CameraBehaviours

+**If you will be using OnAirTap instead of LIV, see [OAT-README.md](https://github.com/LumKitty/LIVnyan/blob/master/README-OAT.md) and then skip directly to "VNyan Setup" below**

 ## LIV Setup
 * Start Virtual Cameras and Avatars
 * Set capture to "Auto"